 Located in Oak Hill Cemetery you will find plenty of Magnolia trees and even a few Cherry Blossom trees.
 You can find this hidden gem in Georgetown near Dumbarton Oaks.

-I hope you enjoyed my list of places to see Magnolia trees in DC, if I missed anywhere let me know in the comments!
-If you’re in Washington DC in spring I also recommend visiting the Cherry Blossoms as well.
+I hope you enjoyed my list of places to see magnolia trees in DC for the DC magnolia bloom, if I missed anywhere let me know in the comments!
+If you’re in Washington DC in spring I also recommend visiting the Peak Bloom Cherry Blossoms as well.
 I think this magical time in the district is one of the best times to visit DC.

 If you’ve enjoyed this post please share a pin on Pinterest.